ckeditor/ckeditor4-docs/docs/features/colorbutton/README.md

 config.colorButton_colors = 'skyblue/87CEEB,crimson/DC143C';
 ```

+## Color history

+Since CKEditor `4.15` version a new feature - color history - is active in the editor by default.
+It consists of two parts sharing new user interface element - additional row separated from the default palette with a horizontal rule (visible only if there are any colors to show in the history):

+{@img assets/img/colorbutton_07.png Color history filled with a few colors.}

+First part of the feature collects the colors from the editor content at initialisation, while the second one adds them to history dynamically when they are picked.
+Let's talk about each one a little.

+### Color suggestions

+During initialisation editor searches its content for all colors used as text and background styles and adds them to the suggestions row in color panel.
+The order of colors is determined based on the number of their occurrences (the one that appears most often will be displayed as a first one) and later on the order of appearance.

+The number of colors that can appear can be controlled using {@linkapi CKEDITOR.config.colorButton_historyRowLimit colorButton_historyRowLimit configuration option}.
+The feature itself can also be disabled using {@linkapi CKEDITOR.config.colorButton_renderContentColors colorButton_renderContentColors option}.

+### Preserving picked colors

+Every time a color is picked (either from the default color palette or from color dialog) it is added to the color history row below the default palette:

+{@img assets/img/colorbutton_06.gif Picked colors are preserved in custom palette.}

+The most recently used color is always added to the left side - if color was already present in the history, it is simply moved to the first position.
+Text and background colors are tracked separately.
+Note that there may be some colors in the history even if you haven't yet picked any thanks to the {@link features/colorbutton/README#color-suggestions color suggestions feature}.
+The number of colors preserved in the history can be controlled using {@linkapi CKEDITOR.config.colorButton_historyRowLimit colorButton_historyRowLimit configuration option}.

 ## Text and Background Color Demo

 See the {@linkexample colorbutton working "Setting Text and Background Color" sample} that showcases the usage and customization of the text and background color features.